sjgiorgi/county-interpolation.wwbp.org/README.md

 2. The second column is the **outcome** which you wich to interpolate.
 3. The remaining columns (the third through the last column) are the **feature** columns.
 These data points are used to create the interpolation space.
 For example, this can include geographic features (such as latitude and longitude coordinates) or socio-demographic features (such as education rates or population statistics like percent urban/rural).

+### Example data

+We [include a CSV](https://github.com/sjgiorgi/county-interpolation.wwbp.org/blob/master/static/example_data.csv) with county-level personality (Big 5 agreeableness) and socio-demographic features as an example.
+County-level agreeableness is estimated from Twitter data and taken from this [paper](http://doi.org/10.1111/jopy.12674).

+With the exception of agreeableness, this example data is the same data used in our original manuscript on interpolation with Gaussian Processes and social media data (paper TBA).
+While the original paper used life satisfaction as the outcome to be interpolated, due to restrictions on data sharing, we have replaced life satisfaction with agreeableness.

 ## Interpolation process